 This was a very interesting exercise, and even though the number of responses was fairly low, it still came out with some valuable results I think.
 It's good to get a better idea of what people use GpsPrune for, and I will certainly go over these answers carefully when looking at what features to add or improve next.
 I'm surprised by some of the answers, in particular the export to SVG and download from OSM.
 And the comment fields provided some good suggestions which will come in useful.

-I'd like to run another similar survey perhaps next year, to see if the usage has changed and see where to direct the development.
+I'd like to run another similar survey at some later date, to see if the usage has changed and see where to direct the development.

 Thank you very much to all those who contributed to the survey!